 How much should you spend on a new microwave?
 That depends on how big it is, how often you plan to use it, and what you plan to use it for.

 For those users who want something in the middle for semi-regular use, you can get a decent mid-range microwave for around $100.
-Most of the microwaves in our product matrix huddle around this price mark.
+Most of the microwaves huddle around this price mark.

 A. Some, but not all, microwaves have safety features that protect small children.
-If you're worried about kids getting their mitts on the microwave and doing some damage — to themselves or to the oven — consider a microwave which has a child lock function.
+If you're worried about kids getting their mitts on the microwave and doing some damage—to themselves or to the oven—consider a microwave with a child safety lock function.

 A. Most of the time, the food you're cooking is on the bottom of the microwave with a whole lot of unused space above it.
 If you want to cook more than you can fit on the turntable, look for a microwave with racks.